Kamal Hossain

-Kamal Hossain (born 20 April 1937) is a founding leader, lawyer and politician of Bangladesh.
-He is known as the "father of the Bangladeshi constitution" and regarded as an icon of secular democracy in the Indian subcontinent.
-Hossain currently heads his own law firm in Dhaka, serves as president of the Gano Forum political party, and advocates for democratic reform.
-His autobiography Bangladesh: Quest for Freedom and Justice is an important book on Bangladeshi history, particularly regarding the creation of Bangladesh in 1971.
+Kamal Hossain (born 20 April 1937), better known as Dr. Kamal, is a founding leader, lawyer and politician of Bangladesh.
+He is known as the "Father of the Bangladeshi Constitution" and regarded as an icon of secular democracy in the Indian subcontinent.
+Hossain currently heads his own law firm in Dhaka.
+He retired from political activities and from the post of president of Gano Forum in October 2023.

 Hossain studied in the United States at the University of Notre Dame and in the United Kingdom at the University of Oxford.
 He was called to the bar of England and Wales in Lincoln's Inn in 1959.
 Hossain enrolled as an advocate in the High Court of East Pakistan.
-He worked as a junior lawyer with the famous lawyer and statesman Huseyn Shaheed Suhrawardy, who was the last Prime Minister of Bengal and fifth Prime Minister of Pakistan.
-His early commercial law clients included Rally Brothers, an English-run business in the Port of Narayanganj.
+He worked on cases with prominent Pakistani lawyers early in his legal career, including with former Prime Minister Huseyn Shaheed Suhrawardy.
+Hossain often worked on missing persons cases during the regime of military ruler Ayub Khan.
 Between 1961 and 1968, he taught law at Dhaka University.
 Hossain was the lawyer for the Awami League and its leader Sheikh Mujibur Rahman during the Agartala Conspiracy Case.
-Hossain often worked on missing persons cases during the regime of Ayub Khan.
-He was elected as the last vice-chairman of the Pakistan Bar Council in 1970 prior to the breakup of the country and the emergence of Bangladesh.
+He was elected as vice-chairman of the Pakistan Bar Council in 1970 before the breakup of Pakistan.
 In 1971, he was part of the Awami League's negotiation team for the transfer of power after the 1970 general election.
 Hossain was imprisoned in West Pakistan with Sheikh Mujibur Rahman during the war of independence that transformed East Pakistan into Bangladesh.